fledge-iot/fledge-north-http-c/docs/index.rst

 Header Fields
 -------------

-Header fields can be defined if required using the *Headers* configuration item. this is a JSON document that defines a set of key/value pairs for each header field.
+Header fields can be defined if required using the *Headers* configuration item.
+This is a JSON document that defines a set of key/value pairs for each header field.
 For example if a header field *token* was required with the value of *sfe93rjfk93rj* then the *Headers* JSON document would be as follows

 .. code-block:: console